 Etymology.
-Epithet of this new species is formed from the Latin "gratia" (grace or graceful) and "-osus" (having the quality of).
+The epithet of this new species is formed from the Latin "gratia" (grace or graceful) and "-osus" (means abundance of).

-Notes.
-Taking into consideration a great similarity of this new species to the previous one, the most characters shared by both are omitted in the below description.
+Description.
+Holotype (taking into consideration a great similarity of this new species to the previous one, most characters shared by both species are omitted in the description below).

-Description of the holotype.
 Length 2.6, width 1.7, height about 1.2 mm.
-Elongate oval, strongly convex dorsally and moderately ventrally; unicolorous dark brown to blackish with slightly lighter tarsi; dorsum with rather dense and diffusely spread, long, very thin, moderately conspicuous brownish, subrecumbent (3-5 times as long as the distance between their roots), pronotal and elytral sides without clear cilia; underside with somewhat similar pubescence consisting of less conspicuous hairs.
+Elongate oval, strongly convex dorsally and moderately ventrally; unicolorous dark brown to blackish with slightly lighter tarsi; dorsum with rather dense and diffusely spread, long, very thin, moderately conspicuous brownish, subrecumbent hairs (3-5 times as long as the distance between their roots), pronotal and elytral sides without clear cilia; underside with somewhat similar pubescence consisting of less conspicuous hairs.
 Sculpture and puncturation of integument mostly not visible because of "milky" cover, although surface of some places of elytra and thoracic sclerites with very fine and sparse punctures, interspaces between them finely and smoothly alutaceous.